deneb-viz/deneb-viz.github.io/docs/deeper-concepts/scrolling-overflow.md

 ![scrolling-editor-overflow-default](img/scrolling-editor-overflow-default.png "The preview area in the Visual Editor will show the full extent of the rendered output")

-The preview area will have its own scrollbars as needed, and they also take effect when you zoom the output to a larger footprint than the available space in the editor.
+The preview area has its own scrollbars as needed, using the same appearance settings you have configured for the report canvas.
+They also take effect when you zoom the output to a larger footprint than the available space in the editor, so the editor preview matches the styling that end users will see.

 ### Confirming and Configuring Scrollbar Report Canvas Appearance in the Editor